yichuan-w/yichuan-w.github.io/docs/index.md

 **!
 Earnestly looking for Ph.D. position in 2024 Fall!**

 Currently, I am also working with **Prof.[Jinyang Li](http://www.news.cs.nyu.edu/~jinyang/)** in NYU on a project related with large scale GNN training
 I will be in NYC for the second half of 2023.
 In SJTU, I am supervised by **Prof. [Quan Chen](https://www.cs.sjtu.edu.cn/~chen-quan/)** at EPCC.

-The most recent work is to complete the construction and optimization of a dynamic neural network reasoning framework with EPCC Lab and Microsoft Research Asia.
+The most recent work is to complete the construction and optimization of a dynamic neural network inference framework with EPCC Lab and Microsoft Research Asia.
 The paper is accepted by **OSDI23** now.

-Weihao Cui, Zhenhua Han, Lingji Ouyang, **Yichuan Wang**, Ningxin Zheng, Lingxiao Ma, Yuqing Yang, Fan Yang, Jilong Xue, Lili Qiu, Lidong Zhou, Quan Chen, Haisheng Tan, Minyi Guo.
-Optimizing Dynamic Neural Networks with Brainstorm .[pdf](https://www.usenix.org/system/files/osdi23-cui.pdf)

 I like to communicate with different people, so you can feel free to contact me via email or wechat:15858459091 or yichuanwang0324 or [twitter](https://twitter.com/YichuanM)
 If you are willing to know more details, you can see my [CV](https://docdro.id/gN60WyG) here.